How can I import client data into the Neoserra database?

 It is important to remember that all records are imported as pre-clients.
 Only the two pre-existing records from our sample, will show a true client ID, all other imported records will show the typical pre-client ID starting with an "at sign" (@).
 Again, looking at the sample, you can see that a number of new contacts were also created, except for the contact that was already recognized to exist in the database.

-All imported records will, by default, show the following text in the Notes field:
+All records imported via the Client import module will, by default, show the following text in the Notes field:

 You can create a filter to find all newly imported records using the text: "*Client Import module on MM/DD/YYYY*" with a wildcard (asterisk) before and after the phrase: